cambyze/cambyze-banking/README.md

 >        "summary" : "Create a bank account",
 >        ...
 >
-> NB: to create the DB structure, do not forget to modify the property "spring.jpa.hibernate.ddl-auto" to "create" in the "application.properties" file
+> NB: to create the DB structure the first time, do not forget to modify the property "spring.jpa.hibernate.ddl-auto" to "create" in the "application.properties" file then to change it again to "validate"
 >

 ## Glossary